 Of the four levels of IPC certification, an MIT is considered the highest.
 Once this advanced IPC training has been completed, an MIT can train CIT’s and CIS’s and provide the first level of technical and administrative support to their trainees.
 Only employees of Licensed Training Centers may become MIT’s.
 A separate MIT credential is required for each IPC program, and the MIT certification is directly tied to a single employing Training Center unless otherwise approved by IPC.

 There is a simple difference between the four levels of IPC certification.
-The first two levels of certification, CIS and CSE, are designed to increase an individual’s knowledge within a certain standard and help make them a subject matter expert.
+The first two levels of IPC certification, CIS and CSE, are designed to increase an individual’s knowledge within a certain standard and help make them a subject matter expert.
 This is excellent for soldering technicians and operators who are looking to find careers within the electronics manufacturing industry.
-The latter two levels of certification, CIT and MIT, are required to be certified to teach an IPC standard to others looking to become IPC certified.
+The latter two levels of IPC certification, CIT and MIT, are required to be certified to teach an IPC standard to others looking to become IPC certified.

 Your certification needs largely depend on your role within your company and where you would like your career in the soldering and electronics manufacturing industry to go in the future.
 If you are looking to expand your knowledge within a certain standard or would like to teach a standard within your company, EPTAC is an industry leader in IPC certifications.
 With 24 locations across North America, EPTAC has classes at dates and locations that are convenient for students looking to take the next step in their career.
 By enrolling in one of EPTAC’s solder training or IPC certification courses, you’ll gain the knowledge and skills that you need to succeed in an expanding electronics manufacturing industry.